-Hostels that are pilgrim focused are called albergues and they bring together walkers in a shared experience of pain and joy.
+Hostels that are pilgrim-only are called albergues and they bring together walkers in a shared experience of pain and joy.

-There are communal dinners at night and breakfasts in the morning, shared bottles of wine with stories swapped from the trail, and there is always someone who can provide a bit of Compeed, the go-to blister prevention aid on the Camino de Santiago.
+There are communal dinners at night and breakfasts in the morning, shared bottles of wine with stories swapped from the trail, and there is always someone who can provide a bit of Compeed, which is the go-to blister-prevention aid on the Camino de Santiago.
 Also, everyone is in bed by 22:00 and out the door by 08:00 the next day.

-While our hostel provided us with the stamp that you get at every stop in your Camino Credentials, the place was filled with the sounds of partying from the communal room late into the night.
+While our hostel in Zarautz provided us with the stamp that you get at every stop in your Camino Credentials, the place was filled with the sounds of partying late into the night.

-Come morning time, Lizz and I found that the communal toilet was clogged, something that is a serious issue because, as we were about to learn, when you walk a lot, you need the bathroom…a lot.
+Come morning, Lizz and I found that the communal toilet was clogged, something that is a serious issue because, as we were about to learn, when you walk a lot, you need the bathroom…a lot.

 With the combination of our clothes that were still dripping wet and our need to linger at the café next door to use the facilities multiple times, we got a later jump than desired on Day Two of walking the Camino del Norte.

-We would get lost multiple times on the Camino del Norte, even with the help of our Buen Camino App and Google Maps, and we would come to handle it with laughter – even crawling under barbed wire and walking along train tracks with a smile.
-But this first time, we were annoyed.
+We would get lost multiple times walking the Camino del Norte, and we would come to handle it with laughter – even crawling under barbed wire and walking along train tracks with a smile.
+But this first time, on our way out of Zarautz, we were annoyed.

 I told Lizz that this is the way the universe pointed us, and we should just embrace it, but we were both so achy that it took us weeks to laugh at this “wrong” turn that took us on the more difficult official Camino route.

 I also felt the first sign of “hot spots” on my feet, though I didn’t yet know what hot spots were.
-(For the novice hiker like myself, hot spots are blisters starting to form and they should never be ignored!)
+(For the novice hiker like myself, hot spots are blisters starting to form.
+They should never be ignored!)